Sauna, Other Thermal Experiences and Glossary

 Steam Baths do appear to have a number of health benefits, some overlapping with Sauna.
 There may be a higher risk of bacterial transmission in a Steam Bath so hygiene of bathers and the facility is critical.

-Thermarium — A stone/tiled space that includes heated walls, floor and possibly ceiling along with a steam generator to provide the experiences of a laconium, caldarium, danarium and often a tepidarium and steam bath.
+Thermarium — Kind of a steam room plus.
+A thermarium is a stone/tiled space that includes heated walls, floor and possibly ceiling along with a steam generator to provide the experiences of a laconium, caldarium, danarium, steam bath and maybe also a tepidarium.
 These capabilities can be included in a steam shower or steam room.
 Heating is typically via hydronic but can be electric as well.

 Ideally for a shared space this room should be about 10’ x 8’ x 8’ for a single tepidarium lounger and 10x10x8 for two loungers.
 As small as 5x5x8 can possible work though.
 Ideally the tepidarium lounger is not directly next to a wall so that bathers feel even gentle radiant from all around rather than more intense from the left or right.